China stocks end higher, boosted by small caps

-Small-caps rebounded strongly, with Shenzhen’s start-up board ChiNext up 4.7 percent, and an index tracking tech shares soaring 5.7 percent.
+Small-caps rebounded strongly, with Shenzhen’s start-up board ChiNext .CHINEXTC up 4.7 percent, and an index tracking tech shares .CSI300IT soaring 5.7 percent.

-“Investors seem to be favouring short-term trading in the IT sector with relatively frequent rallies and corrections,” wrote Gerry Alfonso, director at Shenwan Hongyuan Securities.
+“Investors seem to be favoring short-term trading in the IT sector with relatively frequent rallies and corrections,” wrote Gerry Alfonso, director at Shenwan Hongyuan Securities.

 Markets are looking to China’s flash factory activity survey on Wednesday for clues on whether the economy is deteriorating more rapidly than earlier thought.